oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === PURL Qualifiers
 <purl-qualifiers>
-For each `product_identification_helper` object containing multiple PURLs it MUST be tested that the PURLs only differ in their qualifiers.
+For each `product_identification_helper` object containing multiple PURLs it SHALL be tested that the PURLs only differ in their qualifiers.

 The relevant paths for this test are: